-You ask Directors how they hope to contribute more at the next meeting and ensure that the overall score is higher than it has been today.
+All Directors are asked how they hope they might contribute more at the next meeting and ensure that the overall score is higher than it has been today.

-Before closing the meeting, you invite feedback about how you might have improved your own performance as Chair, and whether anyone feels that the score you have given yourself should have been any tougher.
+As Chair, you invite feedback about how you might have improved your performance in relation to the score that you have given yourself and you then bring the meeting to a close.